Deep Inventory Management: Baseline Policies

 \subsection{Myopic Approximation}

 Following the approximate optimality results established by \cite{nahmias1979simple, morton1971}, we utilize a myopic approximation\footnote{We call this policy ``Myopic'' since it plans for only a single period at a time.} to the dynamic program.
-The optimal target inventory level is given by:
+The optimal target inventory level is given by: where $F^{-1}_{\mathbb{D}^i_t}$ denotes the inverse CDF (or quantile function) of demand for product $i$ at time $t$, and $z^{*}$ denotes the target inventory level.
+The order quantity then becomes $(z^{*} - \text{Supply}^i_t)^{+}$, where $\text{Supply}^i_t$ refers to the total inventory on hand and in flight.